Limited partnerships in Jersey are governed by the Limited Partnerships (Jersey) Law 1994, as amended (the Law).

 Depending on the nature of the proposed activities of the limited partnership (see Regulatory treatment below), there may be a regulatory requirement to have a Jersey-based general partner although the Law itself does not require a general partner to be resident or incorporated in Jersey.
 There is no restriction on the number of limited partners in a Jersey limited partnership.

 There is no requirement to file details of the names of the limited partners in the partnership declaration or establishment forms, nor do limited partnerships file annual returns with the Registrar.
-The identity of the limited partners in a Jersey limited partnership are not, therefore, a matter of public record.
+The identity of the limited partners in a Jersey limited partnership is not, therefore, a matter of public record.
 Furthermore, whilst limited partners have a right to inspect and make copies of the limited partnership records, these are not subject to public inspection and there is no requirement to file the partnership agreement with the Registrar.

 - being an agent or employee of the limited partnership or the general partner;